zeinabhalim/Data-investagation-Project/README.md

-IT end-to-end data analysis workflow using the Python toolkit, starting from raw multivariate datasets.
-This included data cleaning, visualization, and statistical interrogation using tools such as Pandas and Seaborn, allowing me to uncover meaningful correlations and trends.
+It is a end-to-end data analysis workflow using the Python toolkit, starting from raw multivariate datasets.
+This included data cleaning, visualization, and statistical interrogation using tools such as Pandas and Seaborn.